-Refer to the $\underline{DNOS}$ Operations Guide, part number 2270502-9701, for further details about system disk backup procedures and procedures for restoring a backed up system.
+Refer to the DNOS Operations Guide, TI part number 2270502-9701, for further details about system disk backup procedures and procedures for restoring a backed-up system.

-Before you back up the disk, you may want to move some files from the system disk to another location or you may want to delete certain files.
-The table below shows the approximate amount of space used by the files shipped with the DNOS object kit.
-Some of the files and directories can be removed to conserve disk space.
-The implications of removing these files and directories vary, as described below.

-The build process may also have left traces of the build system in your volume information.
+Before you back up the disk, you may want to move some files from the system disk to another location, or you may want to delete certain files.
+For instance, the build process may have left traces of the build system in your volume information.
 Use the Modify Volume Information (MVI) command to examine the volume information.
 If an entry is present for the OVERLAY FILE, you can delete it.
-This entry will cause no harm to the DNOS system, but it may be misleading to people examining the disk with MVI.
-Consult the DNOS System Command Interpreter (SCI) Reference Manual for details on how to use MVI.
+This entry will cause no harm to the DNOS system, but it may be misleading to people examining the disk with MVI. the DNOS System Command Interpreter (SCI) Reference Manual for details on how to use MVI.
+Also, some of the files and directories shipped with the DNOS object kit can be removed to conserve space.
+The following table shows the approximate amount of space used by these files, as well as the implications of removing them.